 5 ways to reduce your carbon footprint during Covid-19

-As the nation endures its fourth month of Covid-19 lockdown, it can be difficult to stay positive.
+As the nation endures its fourth month of Covid-19 lockdown, it can be challenging to stay positive.
 However, new data from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) has found that there may be something worth celebrating.

 Due to the varying levels of lockdown around the world, global emissions are expected to fall by 7.5% in 2020.
-This could be due to the reduced number of people driving to work or the fact international flights are all but non-existent.
+This could be due to the reduced number of people driving to work or the fact that international flights are all but non-existent.